PlasmaLang/plasma/README.md

 ### Usage

-Make any changes you may need in the Makefile, everything configurable is towards the top of this file.
+Copy `template.mk` to `build.mk` and edit it to make any build configuration changes you need.

 Use ```make``` in the root directory to build the project.